apitestbase/apitestbase/README.md

 Suppose you want to invoke a REST API.
 On the right pane of the screen, i.e. the test case edit view, under the Test Steps tab, click Create dropdown button and select HTTP Step.
 The test step edit view opens.

 Under the Basic Info tab, set the test step name.
-Under the Invocation tab, select Method like `GET`, set URL like `http://localhost:8090/api/articles` (an Iron Test bundled API) and click Invoke button.
+Under the Invocation tab, select Method like `GET`, set URL like `http://localhost:8090/api/articles` (an API Test Base bundled API) and click Invoke button.

 ![Ad Hoc HTTP Invocation](screenshots/basic-use/ad-hoc-http-invocation.png)

 ### Automated Test Case
 We are going to demo how to test a REST API that updates an article in database.

-The API is the sample Article API that is bundled with Iron Test.
+The API is the sample Article API that is bundled with API Test Base.
 It does CRUD operations against the Article table in a sample H2 database.
-The sample database is automatically created under `<IronTest_Home>/database` when Iron Test is launched for the first time.
+The sample database is automatically created under `<APITestBase_Home>/database` when API Test Base is launched for the first time.

 We are planning to have three test steps in our test case
 ```